Swimming Pool Chemicals You Must Have

-However, the safest and widely recommended reading for pH in a pool should be between 7.4 ppm and 7.8 ppm, however, with 7.6 ppm as the most ideal level for swimming in most regions.
+However, the safest and widely recommended reading for pH in a pool should be between 7.4 ppm and 7.8 ppm, however, with 7.6 ppm as an ideal level for swimming in most regions.

-If the pH is allowed to reach high ends of 7.8 ppm or above, none of the chemicals you add in the pool will work for you, including important free chlorine.
+If the pH is allowed to reach high ends of 7.8 ppm or above, none of the chemicals you add to the pool will work for you, including important free chlorine.
 Moreover, this may also cause calcium scaling in the pool water.

 Also important, some newly made plaster pools will drift up towards higher pH because of soda ash present in the materials used, but this problem should reduce over time and should not cause an alarm.

-On the other hand, pH levels below 7.2 ppm tends to burn eyes: Much lower pH levels of 6.8 and below may also cause damage to metal parts, especially on pool heaters made with copper parts in them.
+On the other hand, pH levels below 7.2 ppm tend to burn eyes: Much lower pH levels of 6.8 and below may also cause damage to metal parts, especially on pool heaters made with copper parts in them.

 If your pool water is full of copper components higher than 0.02 ppm for any reason; maintaining pH at the levels of 7.3 to 7.4 is recommended to take care of the copper contents in the pool water.

 Moreover, you can use sodium bisulfate, which is also known as pH Reducer, or muriatic acid to lower pH level if it goes beyond the normal required range.

-Some pH control chemicals have potential problems and may affect functionality of other important chemicals, especial total alkalinity; and you need to be careful when selecting pH control chemicals.
+Some pH control chemicals have potential problems and may affect the functionality of other important chemicals, especial total alkalinity; and you need to be careful when selecting pH control chemicals.

 Chlorine is one of the most important pool chemicals you need for your pool.
-Chlorine test is very important and needs to be carried at least once or twice a day.
+Chlorine test is very important and needs to be done at least once or twice a day.
 There are two types of chlorine: Free chlorine and Combined chlorine.
 Total chlorine is Free plus Combined chlorine.